iTwin/appui/docs/changehistory/NextVersion.md

 - Improved context menu support in `ControlledTree` by exposing `onContextMenu` callback through `TreeNodeRendererProps`.
 - Enhanced `PropertyFilterBuilder` to allow filtering when there are empty filter rules.
 - Updated delete button logic of `PropertyFilterBuilder` to clear rule instead of removing it when there is only one rule left in the rule group.
+- The `PropertyFilterBuilder` now sets the `contains` operator as the default for string and text properties.